CRJFisher/code-charter/code-charter-vscode/Planning.md

   - This would make it easier to see the overall structure of the codebase.
 - [ ] Integrate the `cluster` button into the workflow seamlessly.
   - [ ] Display the processing status and loading wheel in the chart area instead of the SideBar
-- [ ] Containerise the clustering server.
-Manage lifecyle
 - [ ] Make "container" nodes expand to fit their text + padding
+  - They are sized based on their contents i.e. where the function nodes are placed
 - [ ] Cluster summary descriptions are overlapping.
 They all use prepend some domain context.
   - They could be compared side-by-side to remove duplication
 - [ ] Add the option to show non-business logic nodes in the chart.
   - Or toggle between full descriptions and business logic focussed
 - [ ] Rebuild the scip-python image using distroless to reduce the image size
 - [ ] In summariseClusters.ts the strategy of using `computeDepthLevels` to determine when to summarise a cluster isn't working.
 Some parent clusters aren't available as context.
-- [ ] Navigate to function is failing on most clicks
+- [ ] Navigate-to-function is failing on some clicks
+  - Test this in a release version - could be a dev issue

 ### ChartArea